-We are travellers that have a dream, and have built, a platform to sail and realise community projects in the coastal settlements in East Africa that we have journeyed to.
-The platform we built is a 70 foot traditional engineless dhow.
-It was handbuilt in Kenya with archaic techniques using locally sourced material with the support of dozens of volunteers and local craftsmen.
+We are travellers that have a dream, and have built a dhow to sail and realise community projects in the coastal settlements in East Africa that we have journeyed to.
+We built a 70 foot traditional engineless dhow.
+It was hand built in Kenya with archaic techniques using locally sourced material with the support of dozens of volunteers and local craftsmen.

 This is a great opportunity to experience community lifestyle, woodworking and traditional boatbuilding craftsmanship, and to explore the customs and cultures of the East African coastline and the unspoilt area around Kilifi.
 We have kayaks, bicycles and fishing gear for your use.
 We speak English, Italian, Spanish, French and Swahili.

-We are looking for crew to help out with maintenance, cleaning, community engagement projects such as reforestation of mangroves, sustainable lifestyles, and coastal waste collection initiatives.
+We are looking for a crew to help out with maintenance, carpentry, co-living (i.e cleaning, cooking for community), hospitality as we sometimes host groups for sunset experiences.
 Being a platform for different projects, we encourage volunteers to come on board with their own ideas and dreams according to their interests and skills.
+We are looking to host different and new events on the boat over the Christmas and new years period which hold our philosophy of peace freedom and unity at their core.

 We live as a community on board, sharing the duties of cooking, cleaning, shopping and upkeep.
 We have sleeping compartments below deck, but weather permitting, we enjoy sleeping on deck with the cool sea breeze and the beautiful night sky.
 Diet on board is predominantly vegetarian but we occasionally enjoy locally caught seafood.